 - Amantadine (Symmetrel) may be added to your medication regimen to reduce dyskinesias without worsening “off” periods.

-- In August 2017, the U.S. Food and Drug administration approved amantadine extended-release capsules (Gocovri), the first drug approved specifically for levodopa-induced dyskinesia in people with PD.
+- In late 2017 and early 2018, the U.S. Food and Drug administration approved two formulations os extended-release amantadine (Gocovri and Osmolex ER, respectively), the first drugs approved specifically for levodopa-induced dyskinesia in people with PD.

 Read Managing Parkinson’s Mid-Stride: A Treatment Guide to Parkinson’s for more information about dyskinesia, the therapeutic window and motor fluctuations.